Picture Gallery> Derbyshire Pictures Index> This page

 1904

-Whilst this looks a quiet rural scene it would have been very different, and even chaotic, in late November/early December 1745 when Charles James Stuart (Bonnie Prince Charlie) and his Army passed through and stayed overnight in Ashbourne.
+Whilst this looks a quiet scene it would have been very different, and even chaotic, in late November/early December 1745 when Charles James Stuart (Bonnie Prince Charlie) and his Army passed through and stayed overnight in Ashbourne.
 They were on their way to Derby but came through the town again on their homeward journey after they inexplicably turned round, having decided to retreat[1].

 Derbyshire Advertiser and Journal, 24 December 1863.